ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ~~~

 Syntactically, a function-expression can occur anywhere where a
-singular-path can occur (exist-expr, comparable).
+singular-path can occur (comparable) and in existence tests.

+Any function extensions used by the query MUST be supported by the JSONPath
+implementation, MUST have the correct number of arguments of the correct kinds
+(i.e., each argument of kind nodelist MUST be a Singular Path), and
+return the correct kind of result for the context in which it is used
+(i.e., if the function extension is an argument to another function extension
+and the other function extensions requires the argument to be a nodelist,
+the function extension MUST return a nodelist).

-A function-expression that employs a function extension that returns a
+Semantically, a function-expression that employs a function extension that returns a
-nodelist MUST return a singular node to be used in a comparable.
+nodelist and which is used as a comparable MUST return a singular node. <!-- and if it doesn't, then what? -->
+A function-expression that employs a function extension that returns
+a nodelist and which is used in an existence test may return any number of nodes.

 ###### Function Extensions: length {#length}
 {: unnumbered}